zenorocha/liferay-learn/docs/dxp-cloud/latest/en/using-the-liferay-dxp-service/upgrading-your-liferay-dxp-instance.md

 1. Click _Restore to environment_.

     ```note::
-       The chosen environment will be unavailable for some time while the the backup is being deployed.
+       The chosen environment will be unavailable while the the backup is being deployed.
     ```

 <!-- I'd also want to know if there is a zero downtime way to do an upgrade - because that's one of the next questions I would ask if I put myself in the shoes of someone trying to run a prod and business critical env.
 We may not be ready to say anything about that - but just a thought to put in your mind as potentially a future iteration of this - or let's say if we find out that you CAN do a zero downtime upgrade using a DR environment, then we should update this article to say so.
 An example: